Table of Contents

 So, in addition to installing the .NET SDK, you will also need to install Mono.

-Updating Your .csproj File
+Updating Your Project File

 Setting TargetFrameworks

 Make sure you've updated your <TargetFrameworks> element to include the .NET Framework version you're planning to target.
 Note that if your project was previously single-targeting .NET Core, you will need to change <TargetFramework> (singular) to <TargetFrameworks> (plural).
-In our example, we're adding net452 to our existing netcoreapp2.1 test project:
+In our example, we're adding net452 to an existing netcoreapp2.1 test project:

 <PropertyGroup>